 All the general matrix informations and elements to be exchanged among processes are stored within a data structure of the type psb\desc\type.
-Every structure of this type is associated to a sparse matrix, it contains data about general matrix informations and elements to be exchanged among processes.
+Every structure of this type is associated with a discretization pattern and enables data communications and other operations that are necessary for implementing the various algorithms of interest to us.

-It is not necessary for the user to know the internal structure of psb\desc\type, it is set in a transparent mode by the tools routines of Sec.
-6, and its fields may be accessed if necessary via the routines of sec.
-3.4; nevertheless we include a description for the curious reader:
+The data structure itself psb\desc\type can be treated as an opaque object handled via the tools routines of Sec.
+6 and 3.5; nevertheless we include here a description for the curious reader.